Matthew1309/Intuitions/Linear_regression/README.md

 out if this person is a boy or a girl.
 Plot this where Q1 is X-axis, Y-axis is Q2, and color by actual gender.
 How do we draw a line through this data to always classify girls from boys, and how much variation is explained by each question.
 Is this a good mock problem?

+# Entry 2: Using the EDXWELCOME problem
+I have been following a course called "An Introduction to Statistical Learning, with Applications in R (Second Edition)" (James, Witten, Hastie, Tibshirani - Springer 2021).
+This textbook is available at https://www.statlearning.com/.
+They actually provide some datasets, and give hints to some R programming languages.

+That being said, I think I would like to do some of this in Python and use my matplotlib skills to make plots like the ones in StatQuest https://www.youtube.com/watch?v=PaFPbb66DxQ.